Blog

 As probiotics for gut health have surged in popularity, many brands have started offering their own blends.

-This has led to an abundance of probiotic products hitting store shelves.
+This has led to an abundance of probiotic supplements hitting store shelves.
 For those new to probiotics, these products can start to blur together, which can make it feel as though all probiotics have virtually the same effects.

-In the Bifidobacterium genus, there are some strains that are known for producing short-chain fatty acids (SCFAs), which play a massive role in managing inflammation in the gut.
+In the Bifidobacterium genus, there are some species that are known for producing short-chain fatty acids (SCFAs), which can affect the immune and digestive systems.

 It’s important to note, however, that we say some strains of bacteria.
 This is because ultimately, the benefits behind a probiotic are strain-specific.